danger

 Ensure training for new police recruits includes data about traffic safety, how to process DUII offenses, and city and state protocol and laws around making traffic stops.
 These training elements should focus on advancing safety and equity outcomes.

-In 2023, Portland Police Bureau reinstated the pre-pandemic practice of having all new officers train for four weeks with the Portland Police Bureau Traffic Division.
-Training includes, among other topics, DUII investigation, blood draw warrant writing, standardized field sobriety test administration, crash investigation, and traffic enforcement.
+In 2024, Portland Police Bureau continued to have new officers train for four weeks with the Portland Police Bureau Traffic Division.
+Training includes topics such as DUII investigation, blood draw warrant writing, standardized field sobriety test administration, crash investigation, and traffic enforcement.
 Additionally, Portland Police Bureau offers monthly field sobriety test training and Drug Recognition Expert refresher courses to officers who are interested in either of these DUII skills.

 Curb impaired driving